lazirpascual/cloud-computers/README.md

 - **Adding More Features** <br />
   - **Login/Register** <br />
     After integrating a backend, I created the ability for users to sign up and log in to their own accounts.
 This made it possible for users to keep track of their individual shopping carts, ensuring that only they themselves can change the contents of their own products.
 This was accomplished through the addition of users/login REST APIs and User/Token Authentication.
+  - **Review/Rating System** <br />
+    By creating user accounts, I was able to implement more features that were user related.
+This is where I created the review/rating system where user authenticated accounts are able to leave ratings (ranging from 1 to 5 stars) and also write their own reviews for a specific product.
+Ratings/reviews can only be deleted by the user who created them.

 ## Screenshots